 Many psoriasis medications and therapies can be used alone or together.

 Phototherapy.
 It’s also called ultraviolet radiation treatment.
-It uses several form of light, including sunlight, ultraviolet B (UVB), and photochemotherapy (PUVA), which uses deeper-piercing ultraviolet A rays.
+It uses several forms of light, including sunlight, ultraviolet B (UVB), and photochemotherapy (PUVA), which uses deeper-piercing ultraviolet A rays.

 Advantages of Combining